anchat1990/tech-newbies/PITCHME.md

 and there is a clearly defined timeline of when u should be doing what.
 I mean its upto you to skip a lecture, but then you know u have to come back to it or learn that info at some point before the next tute or exam.
 But with both red hat and node girls, i was quite a lot more free in terms of time management.
-It felt like moving out of your parents house at a young age feels. like you suddenly realise that you can eat icecream for breakfast.